St Gregory the Great Catholic School

 - Retrieval of previously learned content is frequent and regular, which increases both storage and retrieval strength.
 This means that things the children know well are revisited and extended.

 In addition to the three principles, we understand that learning may be invisible in the short-term and that sustained mastery takes time.
-As a result we expect the learning to focus on developing fundamental foundations for later application.
+As a result we expect stepped well sequenced learning which builds complexity from solid fundamental foundations.

 The impact of curriculum is that by the end of each milestone, the vast majority of students have sustained mastery of this content.
 This means they are able to remember what they have learned and are fluent in it.
 Some students will have a greater depth of understanding.

-We track carefully to ensure students are on track to reach expectations of our curriculum and know that nothing is learned unless it rests in a student’s long- term memory.
+We track progress to ensure students are on track to reach the expectations of our curriculum and know that nothing is learned unless it rests in a student’s long- term memory.
 This does not happen and cannot be assessed in the short term.
 Therefore, we ask three main assessment questions:

 - How well are the students coping with the curriculum content?